DLT-Solutions-JBoss/nodejs-ex/README.md

 Outlined as the [Advanced Installation](https://docs.openshift.org/latest/install_config/install/advanced_install.html) method for poduction environments, OpenShift Origin is also installable via Ansible playbook made avaialble on the GitHub [openshift-ansible](https://github.com/openshift/openshift-ansible) repo.

+Blue Green Deployment Example

+The bluegreen-pipeline.yaml template contains a pipeline that demonstrates alternating blue/green deployments with a manual approval step.
+The template contains three routes, one main route, and 2 other routes; one prefixed by blue and the other one prefixed by green.
+Each time the pipeline is run, it will alternate between building the green or the blue service.
+You can verify the running code by browsing to the route that was just built.
+Once the deployment is approved, then the service that was just built becomes the active one.

+To run this example:

+    Create a fork of https://github.com/openshift/nodejs-ex.git
+    Create a new project for your pipeline on the OpenShift web console:
+        Login
+        Click on New Project
+        Enter a project name
+        Click Create
+    In the Add to Project page, click on Import YAML/JSON In a separate browser tab, navigate to bluegreen-pipeline.yaml and copy its content.
+    Paste the YAML text in the text box of the Import YAML/JSON tab.
+    Click on Create
+    Leave Process the template checked and click on Continue Modify the Git Repository URL to contain the URL of your fork Click on Create
+    Navigate to Builds -> Pipelines
+    Click on Start Pipeline next to bluegreen-pipeline Once the code has been deployed, the pipeline will pause for your approval.
+Click on the pause icon to approve the deployment of the changes.
+    Push a change to your fork of the nodejs-ex repository Start the pipeline again.
+Go back to step 11 and repeat.

+On the first pipeline run, there will be a delay as Jenkins is instantiated for the project.

 ### Creating a project